6.8 Western vs. 6.5 Creedmoor: Is the 6.5 Already Obsolete?

 Rifle Cost & Availability

-Winchester and Browning are currently the only two making rifles chambered in 6.8 Western because they're the two companies that developed the new cartridge.
+Winchester and Browning are currently the only two companies making rifles chambered in 6.8 Western (which makes sense, because they developed the cartridge).
+That means they set the price for the rifles.
+Thankfully, they're reasonable.

-A Winchester XPR chambered in 6.8 Western will cost $599, which is the same price as the same short-action rifle chambered in 6.5 Creedmoor.
+A Winchester XPR chambered in 6.8 Western costs $599 (at the time of writing), which is the same price as the same short-action rifle chambered in 6.5 Creedmoor.

-This difference is minor, but the number of companies who make 6.5 Creedmoor firearms compared to the number of companies that make rifles chambered in 6.8 Western is astounding.
+This difference is minor, but the number of companies that make 6.5 Creedmoor firearms compared to the number that make rifles chambered in 6.8 Western is astounding.

-Mossberg, Nosler, Ruger, Remington, Springfield Armory, Weatherby, and many more produce rifles chambered in 6.5 Creedmoor.
+Mossberg, Nosler, Ruger, Remington, Springfield Armory, Weatherby, and many others produce rifles chambered in 6.5 Creedmoor.

 Reloading

-Once you figure out what bullet works best with the twist rate in your barrel and the powder brand that burns cleanest, you can fine-tune each round for optimum performance.
+Once you figure out which bullet works best with the twist rate in your barrel and which powder that burns cleanest, you can fine-tune each round for optimum performance.

-Keep in mind this also means there's a higher demand for all the supplies, so they will be some of the most difficult to find when supplies are low.
+Keep in mind this also means there's a higher demand for 6.5 Creedmoor components, so they may become difficult to find when supplies are low.

-The ballistics of both calibers are similar because they're intended to be used in comparable scenarios.
+The ballistics of both rounds are similar because they're intended to be used in comparable scenarios.

 6.8 Western Ballistics